React-Automation-Studio/React-Automation-Studio-Demo-Archiver/README.md

 Once up and running the  Archiver appliance management application is available at <a href="http://localhost:17665/mgmt/ui/index.html">http://localhost:17665/mgmt/ui/index.html</a>

-View the Archiver viewer section of the React-Automation-Studio for information on connecting the pvServer and react client to other archivers.
+View the Archiver viewer section of the <a href="https://github.com/wduckitt/React-Automation-Studio">React-Automation-Studio</a> for information on connecting the pvServer and react client to other archivers.

 Note: It is not intended to use this repository for production purposes.
 The containers currently run on network mode host and therefore may clash another instance of the archiver or mysql.